Resources

 Internet Protocol relay, or IP relay, is a relay service that uses the Internet instead of the phone system.

-IP Relay Service enables Deaf and Hard of Hearing individuals to place and receive text-based relay calls from their personal computer and/or mobile device.
+IP Relay Service enables Deaf and Hard of Hearing individuals to place and receive text-based relay calls from their personal computer and/or wireless device.
 An IP Relay operator will connect an IP Relay caller to a voice party.

 For more information about Message Relay Services offered by your wireless service provider, click on their link below.